 The medical term for teething is called ‘Odotiasis’.
-The teething process generally starts between the 6th to 24th months in babies.
+The teething process generally continues between the 6th to 24th month in babies.
 During this time, the teeth start to erupt from the gums.
-The first two teeth which erupt are located in the top and bottom of the centre.
+The first two teeth which erupt are the top and bottom centre teeth.
 The rest of the teething process follows an outward pattern ending with the molars.

 Teething Patterns –

 - Upper lateral incisors

 The lower and upper central and lateral incisors emerge in sets of 2 each and the molars, canines and second molars appear in sets of 4.

 The process of teething is painful and causes discomfort to the baby.
 This is because the tooth starts to move beneath the surface of the gum tissue which causes the area to become red, swollen and sensitive.
 Some teeth, like the molars, hurt more as they are more sensitive than others, owing to a larger surface area